Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 )
 ```

-After enabling this function, Amplitude will track the `[Amplitude] Deep Link Opened` event with the URL and referrer information.
+After enabling this setting, Amplitude will track the `[Amplitude] Deep Link Opened` event with the URL and referrer information.

 ### User groups